 Gujarati Mohan thal is done without any mawa or khoya, while the Rajasthani method uses Mawa.

-This Diwali, I will be making Gujarati Style Mohanthal.
+This Diwali, I will be making Gujarati-style Mohanthal.

-I wish all my readers a very happy and prosperous Diwali 2022.
+I wish all my readers a very happy and prosperous Diwali 2023.

 Ingredients

-How to make Traditional Danedar Gujarati Mohanthal Sweet
+How to make Traditional Danedar Gujarati Mohanthal Sweet?

 - In a bowl, add chickpea flour and 4 tablespoon of ghee.
 Nicely rub this between your palms so that the besan is well incorporated with ghee.
 Do not rush with this process.
 I spent around 5 minutes.
-Check the video here.

 - To this, add 4 tablespoon of milk and continue to rub for another 5 minutes.
 By following this step, you will end up getting grainy or sandy (danedar) chickpea flour.
+Check the video on making of gujarati danedar mohanthal

 - Add ½ cup of ghee in a pan on medium flame.
 To this, add the above chickpea mixture and saute until besan becomes golden and aromatic.